 Step 1.
 Upon completion of thesis proposal defense, student may enroll in the last 3 units of the M.S. thesis course (Bio 300 – 3 units) OR the last 3 units of the Ph.D. thesis course (Bio 400 – 3 units = must complete 12 units in total)

-Step 2.
-The student submits a full thesis/dissertation manuscript to the examiners at least one month before scheduled defense
+Step 3.
+The student schedules the date of the defense with the thesis panel and submits a full thesis/dissertation manuscript to the examiners at least one month before the scheduled defense.

 Step 5.
 The student will defend his/her thesis/dissertation.